-- The magazine catch is significantly enlarged to accommodate larger shooters
+They significantly enlarged the magazine catch to accommodate larger shooters

-Our favorite thing about the Gen 5 is the piece of mind that we, as customers are being heard and listened to.
-The first thing you’ll notice in the Gen 5 is how different it feels in your hand.
-The traditional look to the Glock is still there, but they made 20 different modifications to enhance the entire experience.
+Our favorite thing about Glock Gen 5 is the peace of mind that we, as customers, are being heard and listened to.
+The first thing you’ll notice in Gen 5 is how different it feels in your hand.
+The traditional look of the Glock is still there, but they made 20 different modifications to enhance the entire experience.
 We don’t want to get away from the purpose of this article, so we will only focus on the 5 biggest modifications.

 Glock Marksman Barrel

-The Glock Marksman Barrel (GMB) is engineered specifically with improving accuracy in every shot.
-The Gen 5 has improved rifling and crown of the barrel to enhance the accuracy of the G19.
-The shorter distances should be very accurate, regardless of the new-gen addition, but this new barrel specifically impacts distances at 25 meters and beyond.
-The grouping that you’ll be able to get with this new barrel is noticeable.
+The Gen 5 has improved the rifling and crown of the barrel to enhance the accuracy of the G19.
+The shorter distances should be very accurate, regardless of the new-gen addition, but this new barrel specifically affects distances of 25 meters and beyond.

 No Finger Grooves